zackattack01/breedly/README.md

 [Details](./docs/phase_three.md)

 ### Style points
-- Random feed generator randomly selects a feed and redirects the user
+- Random feed generator button randomly selects a feed and triggers a redirect
 - Drag and drop subscriptions to reorder them
 - Autocomplete for search by topic and title
 - Toggle subscribe/unsubscribe on any feed's show page or search result